max-allen/OS/notes/networking/web-servers-guide.md

 ### When You'll Use

-Web servers are important when it's time to deploy a service that needs to be reachable by a client communicating over the public internet.
-It's more simple (and less work) to make the service public, but the following use cases wouldn't be unachievable:
+- **Publicly Accessible Resources (Deploying):** Web servers are most relevant when it's time to deploy a service that needs to be reachable by a client communicating over the public internet.

+### Use Cases

+- **Serving Content**: Serving content is the operative use case of web servers traditionally.
+Content may be static (e.g HTML/images stored on a host) or dynamic (e.g. JSON response from a web application framework).

-- **Secure Access**: Limiting which clients have access to the service's resources.
+- **Restricting Access**: Limiting which clients have access to the service's resources.

 - **Load Balancing**: Distributing request traffic across separate instances of the service.